-- Disabled parking spot marked and located next to the school reception. - o Ramps have replaced steps into school to ensure the site is accessible to all. - One toilet has been adapted to ensure accessibility for pupils/visitors with a disability. - A room has been provided to enable a safe place for insulin testing/injections.

-- A Nurture Room has been developed to improve inclusion in the mainstream classrooms for vulnerable pupils (Sunshine Room). - A Sensory Room is available on site and is accessible to all.
+- Disabled parking spot marked and located next to the school reception. - Ramps have replaced steps into school to ensure the site is accessible to all. - One toilet has been adapted to ensure accessibility for pupils/visitors/staff with a disability. - A room has been provided to enable a safe place for blood sugar testing/insulin injections. - A Nurture Room has been developed to improve inclusion in the mainstream classrooms for vulnerable pupils (Sunshine Room). - A Sensory Room is available on site and is accessible to all.